Sam-Dragon/interview/java-questions/easy/direct-questions.md

 1. What are wrapper class ?
 Explaing with usecase ? <br>
 A. The classes created for coverting primitives to objects <br>
+   They are part of java.lang package <br>
    They are very useful as java deals with objects and it is required while transporting data over network

 2. Are wrapper classes final by nature ? <br>
 A. Yes